PunnyOz2/MachineLearning_SummerChula/README.md

 5. Decide to use mfcc as the only extracted feature.
 Train using CNN (cross Validated and grid searched).\
    [1.
 CV and Gridsearch](training_cvCNN.ipynb)\
    [2.
 Use the best parameter from 1. to train](training_CNN.ipynb)
+Result: Can predict Alzheimer's patients with 85.0 % accuracy.